alstat/QuranTree.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)][docs-dev-url]
 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/alstat/QuranTree.jl/blob/master/LICENSE)

-A Julia package for working with the Quran (Islam's Holy Book), computationally.
+A Julia package for working with the Qur'an (Islam's Holy Book), computationally.
 QuranTree.jl is based on [The Quranic Arabic Corpus](https://corpus.quran.com/) by Kais Dukes of University of Leeds, and is aimed at offerring a high-level API alternative to the Java package, [JQuranTree](https://corpus.quran.com/java/overview.jsp).
 ## Features
 The following are the features of the package: